robogeek/jBloggerTools/README.md

     title: Title String

-Gives the title of the blog post
+Gives the title of the blog post.
+The title tag is required.

     date: #### ###